mmrl-me/mmrl-metadata/README.md

 # alpha60-metadata

+Experimental schema for media objects.

-Tag existing media objects with metadata.
-Sort by streaming platform.
-Sort by genre.
-Try to find a schema to represent Bechdel, Villalobos, Gagen, DuVernay tests.
-Try to quantify “diverse ensemble,”  “fully realized lives”, “scenery in white lives” tags.
+Goal is to provide a serialized form of media object useful for creating in-memory objects at runtime, and support sorting by streaming platform, genre, and cast diversity.
+Schema in development, to represent Bechdel, Villalobos, Gagen, DuVernay tests.
+Tagging to quantify “diverse ensemble,”  “fully realized lives”, “scenery in white lives” tags.

 Schema description is as follows: